EnzoBnl/enzobnl/spark.md

 df2 = df
 ```

+- cached blocks of data are not replicated by deneither in memory nor on local file system)can be replicated twice instead of not repli

 ## is a DataFrame sorted ?
 One can use `df.queryExecution.sparkPlan.outputOrdering` that returns a sequence of `org.apache.spark.sql.catalyst.expressions.SortOrder`s to retrieve this information: